yichunfeng/fashionMnist/README.md

 # Adversarial Attacks and Adversarial Trainings Based on Fast Gradient Sign Method

 The ML neural networks are vulnerable to adversarial samples.
-Those samples were added some disturbance and lead a misclassification for the classifier.
+Those samples were added some disturbance and lead a misclassification of the classifier.

 We would like to generate the adversarial samples to launched attacks.
-In addition, we would like to use these samples for adversarial training to improve the robustness of our neural network.
+In addition, we use these samples for adversarial training to improve the robustness of our neural network.

 ## Requirements